-MNR Cash Balance Plan (continued) Valuation Dates: January 1, 2017 January 1, 2016 January 1, 2014 Measurement Date: December 31, 2016 December 31, 2015 December 31, 2014 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
+MNR Cash Balance Plan (continued) Valuation Dates: January 1, 2018 January 1, 2017 January 1, 2016 Measurement Date: December 31, 2017 December 31, 2016 December 31, 2015 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
 One-year amortization of the unfunded liability, if any.
-Period specified in current valuation report (closed 10 year period beginning January 1, 2008 - 4 year period for the January 1, 2014 valuation).
+One-year amortization of the unfunded liability, if any.
 Asset Valuation Method: Actuarial value equals fair value.
 Actuarial value equals fair value.
-Effective January 1, 2015, the Actuarially Determined Contribution (ADC) will reflect one-year amortization of the unfunded accrued liability in accordance with the funding policy adopted by the MTA.
-Salary increases: N/A N/A There were no projected salary increase assumptions used in the January 1, 2014 valuation as the participants of the Plan were covered under the Management Plan effective January 1, 1989.
-For participants of the Plan eligible for additional benefits, these benefits were not valued as the potential liability is de minimus.
-Actuarial assumptions: Discount Rate: 4.00% 4.00% 4.50% Investment rate of return: 4.00%, net of investment expenses.
+Actuarial value equals fair value.
+Salary increases: N/A N/A N/A Actuarial assumptions: Discount Rate: 4.00% 4.00% 4.00% Investment rate of return: 4.00%, net of investment expenses.
 4.00%, net of investment expenses.
-4.50%, net of investment expenses.
+4.00%, net of investment expenses.
 Mortality: Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
-Mortality assumption is based on a 2012 experience study for all MTA plans.
+Mortality assumption is based on a 2017 experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on a 2012 experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
-As generational tables, they reflect mortality improvements both before and after the measurement date.
 Mortality assumption is based on a 2012 experience study for all MTA plans.
 Pre-retirement: RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-Post-retirement Disabled Lives: N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.30% 2.30% 2.50% Cost-of-Living Adjustments: N/A N/A N/A
+Post-retirement Disabled Lives: N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.50% 2.30% 2.30% Cost-of-Living Adjustments: N/A N/A N/A